google/googletest/docs/advanced.md

-# Advanced googletest Topics
+# Advanced GoogleTest Topics

 ## Introduction

-Now that you have read the [googletest Primer](primer.md) and learned how to write tests using googletest, it's time to learn some new tricks.
+Now that you have read the [GoogleTest Primer](primer.md) and learned how to write tests using GoogleTest, it's time to learn some new tricks.
 This document will show you more assertions as well as how to construct complex failure messages, propagate fatal failures, reuse and speed up your test fixtures, and use various flags with your tests.